 Simmer gently until the sauce has reduced to your required consistency.

-If you're making in advance
+If you’re making the sauce in advance

 Once the sauce has cooked, pour it into a jug or bowl and immediately cover with clingfilm.
 It’s important that you push the clingfilm down into the dish so that it is in contact with the top of the sauce.
 This will prevent a skin forming.